yuvlero/nostrich-signer/replit.md

 ## Overview

-This is a standalone Node.js + React application that functions as a Nostr signer, designed to communicate with the Nostrich authentication server at auth.nostrich.pro.
+This is a standalone Node.js + React application that functions as a Nostr signer, designed to communicate with both production (auth.nostrich.pro) and development authentication servers.
 The application provides QR code scanning capabilities, private key management, and local event signing for Nostr Wallet Connect authentication.
+Successfully integrated with nostrich-challenger package and tested with Python-based development server.

 ## User Preferences